Chloë Bell

 • C Bell and N Bačić Selanec ‘Who is a “spouse” under the Citizens’ Rights Directive?
 The prospect of mutual recognition of same-sex marriages in the EU’ (2016) European Law Review 655-686, cited with approval by AG Wathelet in C-673/16 Coman EU:C:2018:2, paragraph 80.

-Examples of Chloë’s cases:
+Examples of Chloë’s cases include:

 • SSWP v Mr RP (2021): Chloë acted as sole counsel for the SSWP.
 She successfully obtained a final anti-harassment injunction against Mr RP and an order for service by alternative means.